JULY

 July 2

 1756 -- News reached Charles Town that England had declared war on France.
-Royal Gov. Lyttelton received the Assembly's support in raising funds for the war effort by raising taxes on run, bread and flour.
+Royal Gov. Lyttleton received the Assembly's support in raising funds for the war effort by raising taxes on run, bread and flour.
 Wealthy legislators, however, stopped short of further taxing real and chattel property.

 July 4